Home > Office Organization

 The Administrative Services Division is responsible for budgeting, human resources, accounting, information systems and other administrative functions for the approximately 200 employees of the Maine Office of the Attorney General.
-The Division is also responsible for administering the payroll and benefits of the eight District Attorneys and the Assistant District Attorneys.
+The Division is also responsible for administering the payroll and benefits of the eight District Attorneys and the Assistant District Attorneys. (back to top)

 Child Protective Division

 Division Profile: Nora Sosnoff, Division Chief.
 The Attorney General’s Child Protection Division handles all of the State’s child protection cases in Maine's 29 District Courts, with 18.5 AAGs.
 1.5 AAGs represent DHHS in appeals before the Maine Supreme Judicial Court.
 AAGs also train caseworkers, handle licensing matters, and provide legal services to DHHS, Office of Child and Family Services, in a multitude of matters. (back to top)

 Division Profile: Debby Willis, Chief; 11 child support attorneys (7 full time, 1 half-time, and 3 split their time between child support and child protection, total 9 full time equivalent attorneys); 4 full time paralegals, plus 1 shared duties with the Child Protection Division; 2 paralegal/secretary hybrids.
 The Child Support Division shares 12 secretaries with the 2 other Health and Human Services Divisions.
 The Division is based in Augusta and the three regional offices in Caribou, Bangor and Portland.